 Drosera capensis is one of the easiest carnivorous plants to grow.
 It has long, slender leaves with dewy 'hairs' on one side which it uses to trap prey.
 "Typical" capensis have green leaves with red hairs that hold the dew.
 They produce 12" tall flower scapes filled with showy pink to purple flowers.

-Drosera and Pinguicula Care: Sundews and Butterworts do best in part shade / filtered sunlight.
+Drosera Care: Sundews do best in part shade to bright sunlight.
 They are well suited for growing on window ledges.
 They must be watered with non-chlorinated water preferably with a low TDS (between 0 and 25ppm).
 You can use rain water or distilled.
 Allow to dry slightly but not completely in between waterings.
 When watering, place plants in a tray and pour water in tray about 1/2” (referred to as the tray method).
 Avoid watering the crown of the plant.
-Temperature should be maintained between 60°F and 80°F. It is important to keep humidity at a minimum of 50% in order to ensure proper dew production.
-If your Drosera has little to no dew or your Pinguicula is not sticky, increase humidity.
-They generally do well in terrariums.
+Temperature should be maintained between 60°F and 80°F. Humidity isn't terribly important.
+Sundews generally tolerate typical household humidities.
+If your Drosera has little to no dew, increase light.
+They generally do well in a terrarium.